j-fan/particle-attractor-unity/README.md

 # particle-attractor

-Gravitional particle attractor for unity (work in progress)
+Gravitional particle attractor for unity (work in progress).
+Features electric and gravitational fields.

 Drag script into any particle system as a component